 There is lifeguard supervision during the main season and facilities include an excellent beach restaurant which specialises in the freshest seafood.
 It is a short cliff-top walk from Port Bourgenay an attractive small marina with cafes, restaurant and bars.
 It is also straightforward to walk over or around the dunes to discover the estuary of the Payre River and the Port de la Guittière; the centre for oysters produced in the river estuary. https://www.youtube.com/watch?v=EVx9vGrQ8ao

 The town is famous for its imposing Richard the Lionheart Chateau, originally owned by the princes of Talmont and from 1152 – 1204 by the English.
 The town also boasts other attractions including a large leisure lake with good walks, an excellent children’s play area and a good windsurf/sailing school.
 There is a good variety of restaurants and shops, old and interesting buildings.

 Both within Talmont and wider afield, guests can explore bustling markets and restaurants that serve classic French cuisine paired with the Vendée’s excellent local wines.

 Sporting enthusiasts can choose from a wide range pursuits including; golf, surfing, kite surfing, jetski, sea fishing, canoeing and mountain biking.
 The fantastic O’Gliss Park and Indian Forest is just 25 minutes away.
 Local paintball and go-karting appeals to fun seekers and the ‘eco-zoo’ at Les Sables d’Olonne is a great day out for children and adults alike.
-There is even a local racecourse (the Hippodrome de la Malbrande) at which there are regular events during the summer months.
+There is even a car museum and a local racecourse (the Hippodrome de la Malbrande) at which there are regular events during the summer months.